OS X Yosemite: A new design built just for Retina Macs

 In Contacts, meanwhile, the entire top window bar is gone.
 The stoplight buttons still remain at the top-left corner of the window, but that’s now at the top of the leftmost visible pane of the application.
 They hover over the translucent Groups column until you choose View > Hide Groups, at which point they hop over to the top of the Contacts column (which turns from white to translucent in the process).
 A thin band across the top of the Contacts window is still draggable, but it’s not what you'd call a traditional Mac title bar.

 This design isn’t consistent across all of Apple’s apps, either.
-(Since this is an early developer-preview edition, things could certainly change before Yosemite reaches users this fall.)
 The stoplight buttons share space with the toolbar in the Calendar, Maps, Messages, and Reminders apps.
 (Philosophical question: If a bar contains no title, can it still be called a title bar?)
 Yet Mail, TextEdit, Preview, and iWork all look the same as they ever did.

 I don’t really mind the trend—I use an 11-inch MacBook Air every day, so I know about cramped working environments.
 By merging the toolbar and title bar, this approach saves some precious vertical space.
 Unfortunately, an overly cluttered title bar might be hard to reposition on screen if you can’t find anywhere to click that isn’t covered by a button.
 And while those old title bars featured an awful lot of empty space, sometimes such space can be good.
 Yosemite’s new look can lead to situations where windows feel more cluttered.